History of Skat: Early development

 In the first game variants, the dealer always received the two surplus cards and became a soloist.
-The trumps comprised the Unters (Jacks) and the trump suit as in the modern Suit contract.
-However, the declarer was not free to choose trumps.
-The trump suit, as in Wendish Schafkopf and most contracts of modern Doppelkopf, was permanently Bells (Diamonds).
+The trumps consisted permanently of the Unters (Jacks) and, as in Wendish Schafkopf and most contracts of modern Doppelkopf, Bells (Diamonds).
 The soloist's only privilege was that he could discard two less useful cards.
 Otherwise, the dealer was forced to play and had no influence on the type of game.
 Under these rules, the soloist had to play even if he did not have a single trump or Ace in his hand.
 Of course, most solo games were lost.

 In the next stage of development, the pack was cut and the bottom card determined the trump suit.
 So the dealer/soloist had at least one trump.
 To determine the trump suit, the lowest card had to be revealed, so that the other players knew at least one card held by the soloist.

 Since this solution was not satisfactory either, and idea by Carl Christian Adam Neefe was adopted whereby an auction was held to determine the soloist and trump suit.
 By bidding, however, further types of contract other than the basic suit contracts became possible.

 Early forms of Null and Grand were already being played in the 1840s.
 The Null was, from the outset, a plain-trick game and basically resembled its modern successor.
 The predecessor of Grand was called Ace Game (As-Spiel); it was the counterpart to Null and also had no trumps.